Call to plan a cruise: 1-877-978-2693

-Built in 2001 and last refurbished in 2017, Silver Whisper can accommodate up to 382 luxury-seeking passengers.
+Built in 2001 and last refurbished in December 2018, Silver Whisper can accommodate up to 388 luxury-seeking passengers.
 With 302 staff members on board and a nearly 1-to-1 crew-to-guest ratio, the ship maintains a higher standard of service than some competitors.
 The crew members' efficiency and attention to detail earned the ship high marks from many recent cruisers.

 Guests appreciated the all-suite cabins, which range from 287 to 1,264 square feet.
 More than 80 percent feature private teak balconies.
 Amenities include walk-in closets, minifridges and full marble baths with separate showers.
 Silver Whisper offers an array of daytime activities geared toward older travelers, including enrichment courses and afternoon tea, in addition to a casino, a spa, a salon and a pool deck.